 Overview

-The Division of Integrative Genomics, led by Andrew Allen, PhD, serves as the academic home for genomics researchers within the School of Medicine (SOM) and is one of three divisions in the Department of Biostatistics and Bioinformatics (B&B).
-Previously the Division of Statistics and Computational Biology, the Division of Integrative Genomics was renamed in 2018 to reflect the group’s broad expertise, covering the spectrum of genomic sciences.
-The division is currently comprised of 20 research-oriented faculty members, as well as numerous postdoctoral associates, bioinformaticians, PhD students, and lab research staff.
-The expertise of this dynamic and effective group spans the discipline and includes scientists working in evolutionary and population genomics, functional genomics, medical genetics, statistical and computational genomics, and genomic technology development.
+The Division of Integrative Genomics, led by Andrew Allen, PhD, serves as the academic home for genomics researchers within the School of Medicine and is one of three divisions in the Department of Biostatistics and Bioinformatics .
+Integrative Genomics encompasses broad expertise, representing the spectrum of genomic sciences.
+The division currently includes 20 research-oriented faculty members, as well as numerous postdoctoral associates, bioinformaticians, PhD students, and lab research staff.
+The expertise of this dynamic and effective group spans the discipline with expertise in evolutionary and population genomics, functional genomics, prediction modeling, medical genetics, computational immunology, systems biology and integration of omics data, statistical and computational genomics, and genomic technology development.

 Beyond leading a diverse, externally-funded research portfolio, division faculty are actively engaged with institutional initiatives and programs, including: